-Here we are, just 12 days before Christmas, and as we rush to finish off holiday shopping, a perennial question comes to mind: What’s the etiquette on giving diabetes-related gifts to people who live with this condition?
+The holiday shopping season often brings a perennial question to mind: What’s the etiquette for giving diabetes-related gifts to people who live with this condition?

 Yeah.
 Holiday gift giving can be challenging.
 But wait a sec, should diabetes even come into the holiday gift-giving thought process at all?

 Well, there’s no shortage of people saying that our diabetes, while not defining us, certainly defines what we ought to receive.
 From the dawn of Black Friday right up to the wire, we see a barrage of social media sites posting diabetes gift guides.
-You can find them at Beyond Type 1, Diabetes Strong, dLife, and TuDiabetes, among others.
+They include everything from diabetes cookbooks to supply cases and bags, to various attire and medical jewelry.

-Meanwhile, I kid you not, if you search the topic on Google, the top hit is “gifts for a diabetic” at Amazon, a paid link.
-What’s the retail giant suggesting for us?
-Organic gift baskets, foot massagers, socks, Whitman’s sugar-free chocolates, medical jewelry, slippers, a small supply bag with bold white letters that reads “all my diabetes shit,” a fruit infuser bottle, and my favorite—a coffee cup that reads “proud owner of a useless pancreas.”
+If you search online for “gifts for a person with diabetes,” you’re hit with a barrage of guides listing things like organic gift baskets, foot massagers and thermal socks, sugar-free chocolates, medical bracelets, and fruit infuser bottles.
+Some of the more clever items are a small supply bag with bold letters that read “all my diabetes shit,” and a coffee cup that reads “proud owner of a useless pancreas.”

-Long-time advocate and blogger Scott Johnson agrees, saying “If anyone in my circle heard me talking about how much I’d like a gift in this category, I’d appreciate it.
+Long-time advocate and blogger Scott Johnson noted: “If anyone in my circle heard me talking about how much I’d like a gift in this category, I’d appreciate it.
 But if it were unprovoked or assumed I’d want/need/use it, I’m not sure I’d like/use/appreciate it.”

-Still, while Scott and I carved out some limited exceptions, most of the folks I talked to felt needles belong on the tree, not under it.
-The 2014 Diabetes Educator of the year, Gary Scheiner of Integrated Diabetes Services, a type 1 himself, says, “Medical stuff doesn’t seem like a ‘gift.’
+Gary Scheiner, a diabetes care and education specialist (DCES) at Integrated Diabetes Services and a type 1 himself, says, “Medical stuff doesn’t seem like a ‘gift.’
 I’d feel a bit slighted if someone gave me something medical as a gift.”

-D-dad, blogger, and activist Bennet Dunlap agreed, pointing out that medical gifts “fail the Would this Bring Joy Outside of Diabetes? test.”
+D-dad, blogger, and activist Bennet Dunlap agrees, pointing out that medical gifts “fail the Would this Bring Joy Outside of Diabetes? test.”
 He adds that, “While there are aspects of life with diabetes that are gifts — friendships, discovering personal strength and the like — a disease isn’t grounds for a gift.”

 OK, so what about practical gifts that aren’t specifically medical, but have functional value in Diabetes Land?
-Gym memberships.
-Fitbits.
-Cooking tools.
+For example, gym memberships.
+Or a Fitbit smartwatch.
+Or cooking tools.
 How do those go over?

 Still, functional gifts can be a big score.
 D-advocate and blogger Kelly Kunik says that one of the best diabetes Christmas gifts she ever received was a gym membership given to her by her mother.
 “It wasn’t specifically for my diabetes, it was because I wanted and needed to work out.
 I really appreciated (and used) that gift!”

-And that seems to be the key, says Scheiner.
+That seems to be the key, says Scheiner.
 “Practical gifts are nice to get, especially if it’s something I can really use.”
-The problem is that, “People often assume that we need something that we don’t really need.”
+The problem is, “People often assume that we need something that we don’t really need.”
 So how to sort out what you think someone needs and what they really want and need?

-Likewise, there’s no end of clever diabetes T-shirts, hats, patches, buttons, coffee cups, posters and coasters.
-And this is the one area where my fellow PWDs generally agree that they are open to in the diabetes gift department.
-Scheiner not only likes humorous gifts, but feels they serve a need, saying, “Gotta keep a sense of humor or we’ll all just explode from stress.”
+This is the one area where fellow PWDs generally agree that they are open to in the diabetes gift department.
+Scheiner not only likes humorous gifts but feels they serve a need, saying, “Gotta keep a sense of humor or we’ll all just explode from stress.”

 Dunlap feels that humor is fair game as long as the health condition is the joke, not the person with the condition.
 He also says to be sure everyone’s sense of humor is aligned.
 Tricky that.
 One man’s humor is another man’s insult.